lisawray/groupie/README.md

 ### Note:
 If using `groupie-viewbinding` in a databinding project is only available when using Android Gradle Plugin 3.6.0 or higher.

 If using an older Gradle Plugin version with databinding the you can use the standalone `groupie-databinding` library to generate view holders.
-[Setup here.](#data-binding) This is deprecated and will be removed in a future version in favour of only using `groupie-viewbinding`.
+[Setup here.](#data-binding)

 ```gradle
 implementation "com.xwray:groupie:$groupie_version"